 The rise and constantly growing popularity of social media has invaded every aspect of our life.
 Today, it’s almost impossible to find a person that has no social media account.
 Be it Facebook, Twitter, Instagram, Tiktok, or YouTube – one way or another we all end up being caught in the swirling currents of continuously generated content and online communication.
 However, in recent years, social media is no longer just merely a place for sharing photos, personal updates, and keeping in touch with friends.
-Nowadays, it has become a powerful instrument for generating sales, increasing brand awareness, and promoting businesses.
+Nowadays, it is not only a powerful instrument for creating personal brands used by influencers and bloggers.
+It is also an effective tool for generating sales, increasing brand awareness, and promoting businesses.

 More and more frequently, modern customers are expecting to receive customer service, communicate with their favorite brands, and make purchases on social media platforms.
 This situation, in turn, forces businesses to adopt new channels of communications and create social media presence proactively.
 At first sight, interacting with customers on social media may seem a small matter.
 But if it adds up to handling the continuous flow of emails, phone calls and messages, the company risks entering the era of data inconsistency and chaos very soon.
 This is where a CRM platform saves the day by unifying data from various channels and preventing the creation of information silos.

 How can your business account on social media benefit from CRM?

 - CRM provides a full customer picture.
 The platform stores detailed information about your customers (their contact info, age, interests, etc.), history of interactions (calls, messages, emails), purchase history, and product/service preferences.
 Apart from that, it allows to log issues and complaints and share access to such complete and unified customer profiles across all the employees.
 All these data will significantly simplify the social selling process, foster team collaboration, and help to personalize the customer experience.